 In December 2016, the Company entered into a sales agreement with FBR Capital Markets & Co. ("FBR") to create an at-the-market equity program under which the Company from time to time may offer and sell shares of its Common Stock through FBR.
 The Shares to be sold under the Sales Agreement, if any, will be issued and sold pursuant to the Company's shelf registration statement on Form S-3 (File No 333-199219), previously filed with the SEC on October 8, 2014 and declared effective by the SEC on November 20, 2014.
 A prospectus supplement related to the Company's at-the-market equity program was filed with the SEC on December 5, 2016.
-There were no sales of Common Stock under this program during the year ended December 31, 2016.
-During the year ended December 31, 2017, sales under the Sales Agreement were 20,499 shares for net proceeds of approximately \$64,000.
+Sales under the Sales Agreement were 1,367 shares for net proceeds of approximately \$64,000.
 The Sales Agreement was terminated effective April 19, 2017.

-On November 9, 2017, the Company entered into a placement agency agreement with Laidlaw & Company (UK) Ltd. relating to the Company's registered direct offering, issuance and sale to select accredited investors of 920,000 shares of the Company's common stock at a price of \$1.50 per share on a best efforts basis.
+On November 9, 2017, the Company entered into a placement agency agreement with Laidlaw relating to the Company's registered direct offering, issuance and sale to select accredited investors of 61,333 shares of the Company's common stock at a price of \$22.50 per share on a best efforts basis.
 These shares are registered under the Securities Act on the Company's Registration Statement on Form S-3 (File No. 333-199219).
 The offering closed on November 14, 2017.
-The net proceeds to the Company from the offering, after deducting Placement Agent fees and other expenses, were approximately \$1,082,000.
+The net proceeds to the Company from the offering, after deducting placement agent fees and other expenses, were approximately \$1,082,000.
 The Company intends to use the net proceeds from this offering to fund the development of its clinical and preclinical programs, for other research and development activities and for general corporate purposes, which may include capital expenditures and funding its working capital needs.